theHilkiah/user-manager/readme.md

 ### Summary

 Copy the following chunk of code and run (paste) it where you want to create this application:
+NOTE: change the root username and empty password to match your settings

     mv user-manager user-manager-copy || true &&
     git clone https://github.com/theHilkiah/user-manager.git &&